AelinXYZ/aelin/README.md

 NOTE: the first time you run the test it will be slow.
 Hardhat caches the requests to Alchemy, so it will be faster on subsequent runs

+Environment variables needed for the codebase in additon to `ALCHEMY_URL`

+1. `export KOVAN_PRIVATE_KEY=...` any private key with some kovan ETH on it for deployment
+2. `export ALCHEMY_API_KEY=...` the same key at the end of the `ALCHEMY_URL` environment variable but it needs to be in its own environment variable.

 #### Deploying

 1. export ALCHEMY_API_KEY (just the key part) from step 2 in running integration tests.
 2. grab an Ethereum private key and get some Kovan ETH on it. `export KOVAN_PRIVATE_KEY=<key>`.
-3. `npm run deploy-deal:<network>` - take the address of the deployed deal from the CLI and save it for later usage
+3. `npm run deploy-deal:<network>` - take the address of the deployed deal from the CLI and paste it in the `AelinPoolFactory` as `address constant AELIN_DEAL_LOGIC = ...`
-4. `npm run deploy-pool:<network>` - take the address of the deployed pool from the CLI and save it for later usage
+4. `npm run deploy-pool:<network>` - take the address of the deployed pool from the CLI and paste it in the `AelinPoolFactory` as `address constant AELIN_POOL_LOGIC = ...`
 5. `npm run deploy-pool-factory:<network>`